||1. Promulgated on Feb. 11, 1969

-2. All luggage or goods not placed under control importation, other than those stated in the foregoing subparagraph, under the possession of the passenger during his/her stay in another country, and such items have been used and are in rational quantities and
+3. All luggage or goods not placed under control importation, other than those stated in the preceding two subparagraphs, under the possession of the passenger during his/her stay in another country, and such items have been used and are in rational quantities

 Passengers carrying luggage or goods for personal or home use (except for control goods and tobacco or liquor products) outside the allowed duty-free items, and the total duty paid price value of which is under Twenty Thousand NT Dollars, such items are likewise

 duty exempt.
 However, this provision is not applicable where it is apparent that passenger is carrying goods for business or commercial use, or frequently travels in and out of the country and has prior customs violation record.